Discover the career path of Stephen Colbert, from the first major opportunity to industry-changing achievements.

 On June 2, 2008, Stephen Colbert delivered the Class Day address to the graduating class of Princeton University and accepted the Class of 2008 Understandable Vanity Award.

-In August 2008, Colbert's presidential campaign ads continued to appear in Marvel Comics publications, including a cameo of an alien Skrull posing as Colbert in Secret Invasion No. 5.
+In August 2008, Colbert's fictional presidential campaign continued in the Marvel Universe with background appearances of his campaign ads in Marvel Comics publications, including a cameo of an alien Skrull posing as Colbert in Secret Invasion No. 5.

-In 2008, Stephen Colbert lost the Emmy for Best Performance in a Variety, Musical Program or Special to Don Rickles.
+In 2008, Stephen Colbert lost in the Best Performance in a Variety, Musical Program or Special category to Don Rickles at the Emmy Awards.

-On June 5, 2009, Colbert arrived in Baghdad, Iraq, to film a week of shows called "Operation Iraqi Stephen: Going Commando" sponsored by the USO.
-During the first episode, which featured a cameo appearance from U.S. President Barack Obama, Colbert had his hair cropped in a military style to show his solidarity with the troops.
+On June 5, 2009, Colbert arrived in Baghdad, Iraq, to film "Operation Iraqi Stephen: Going Commando" sponsored by the USO.
+During the first episode, he had his hair cropped in a military style as a show of support for the troops.
+President Barack Obama made a cameo appearance.

-In January 2010, Colbert was named the assistant sports psychologist for the US Olympic speed skating team at the 2010 Winter Olympics and was invited to be part of NBC's coverage team.
+In January 2010, Colbert was named the assistant sports psychologist for the US Olympic speed skating team at the 2010 Winter Olympics.
+He was also invited to be part of NBC's coverage team.

 In January 2010, Stephen Colbert received the Grammy Award for Best Comedy Album for his album A Colbert Christmas: The Greatest Gift of All!.

-On September 10, 2010, Stephen Colbert and Jon Stewart made preannouncements of a future event on the Daily Show and The Colbert Report.
+On September 10, 2010, Jon Stewart and Stephen Colbert made preannouncements of a future event on The Daily Show and The Colbert Report.

-On September 16, 2010, Stewart and Colbert announced competing rallies on the Washington, D.C., Mall for October 30, 2010: Stewart's "Rally to Restore Sanity" and Colbert's "March to Keep Fear Alive".
+On September 16, 2010, Jon Stewart and Stephen Colbert announced competing rallies on the Washington, D.C., Mall scheduled for October 30, 2010.
+Stewart's rally was named "Rally to Restore Sanity" and Colbert's was called "March to Keep Fear Alive".

 In April 2011, Colbert performed as Harry in the concert-style revival of Stephen Sondheim's musical Company, presented by the New York Philharmonic at the Lincoln Center.